cleevio/Forestry/README.md

-# Forestry: A logger written in Swift
+# Forestry: An iOS Logging Framework

-Our team envisioned a versatile logging framework for iOS projects that could cater to specific logging needs with ease.
-We aimed to facilitate switching between logging services without causing any disruptive changes to the existing codebase.
-Today, we proudly present to you Forestry - an open-source logging library designed to meet these objectives.
+Our team envisioned a versatile logging framework for iOS projects that could easily cater to specific logging needs.
+We aimed to facilitate seamless switching between logging services without disrupting the existing codebase.
+Today, we're proud to present Forestry - an open-source logging library designed to meet these objectives.

-## Features
+# Features

-- Lightweight logging solution without external dependencies
+- One logger to rule them all: whether you're only interested in logging to the console or need to log billions of records in production, we've got you covered!
-- Easily extensible
+- Easy extensibility
 - Supports major external logging services out of the box
-- Written with Swift
+- Written in Swift
-- The public API of ForestryLoggerLibrary has full test coverage.
-Integration of services has so far been tested only manually when integrated into our projects.
+- The public API of ForestryLoggerLibrary is fully covered by tests.

 ## Installation